 EXPLORE THE UNIVERSE 2175

 MEGABOT's hive-mind is conquering the galaxy.
 The Mycelari are spreading across dead worlds.
-Seven factions war for survival.
+Seventeen factions war for survival.
 You're entering a war as old as the galaxy.

-Command fleets and your defense networks in a living galaxy where faction wars reshape territory in real-time, bosses hunt across open space, and your base can be destroyed by forces you never see coming.
+Command and defend station networks in a living galaxy where faction wars reshape territory in real-time on, bosses hunt across open space, and your base can be destroyed, rebuilt, and progressively improved.
 This is a real-time strategy adventure in a persistent universe that never stops evolving.
+Its unique and a completely new style of game.

-The War of the Robots is about to begin....
+The War of the Evil Robots is about to begin....

-Factions don't wait for you to trigger events.
-They expand, collapse, and clash while you're exploring, and adventuring.
+Your allies can't wait for you.
+They have to survive, expand, collapse, and clash while you're exploring, and adventuring and doing what do you.

-MEGABOT's fleets conquer Mycelari homeworlds.
-Wild Clans reclaim scorched sectors.
-Space Dwarves strip dying stars for rare metals.
-You arrive at battles already won, wars already lost, territory already claimed.
+MEGABOT's fleets are conquering and destroying the Mycelari homeworlds.
+Ursos leads the Wild Clans to reclaim scorched sectors.
+Space Dwarves and their Crystal Mason strip dying stars for rare metals to grow their fleet to one day, challenge the great source of evil in the galaxy.
+You arrive at battles already won, wars already lost, territory already claimed; or in the midst of their contention.

-This is a fully simulated War.
-Custom AI makes galactic-scale real-time warfare possible for the first time.
-Your decisions shape how it unfolds, but you don't control when it happens.
+This is a fully simulated Wargame with several flavors of custom AI agents that make a galactic-scale real-time warfare possible for the first time.
+Your decisions shape how it unfolds and your contributions with echo throughout your galaxy.

-The galaxy is too large.
-The war is too complex.
 You're one player in a conflict that spans star systems.
+And you can talk to everyone.

 You can join his war against the Mycelari.
-Sabotage his supply lines.
+Sabotage MEGABOT, destroy the evil robot supply lines.
 Ignore him and pray he doesn't notice you.
-Build defenses before he reaches your sector.
+You can build defenses before he reaches your sector, but they will be useless in the face of the evil robot army's forward march to DOMINATE ALL OF LIFE IN THE GALAXY.

 PHYSICS-DRIVEN FLEET COMMAND